Category Archives: Amazon Web Services

 10 September 2023

 So, now that we’ve been reminded a bit about Terraform’s data types and loops, it’s time to start building something real.
-The first thing we will deploy with Terraform is the AWS Elastic Kubernetes Service cluster and all the resources associated with it because now it is done with AWS CDK, and in addition… Read More »
+The first thing we will deploy with Terraform is the AWS Elastic Kubernetes Service cluster and all the resources associated with it because now it is done with AWS CDK, and in addition to… Read More »

 Terraform: dynamic remote state with AWS S3 and multiple environments by directory